dwbutler/logstash-logger/README.md

 For a more detailed discussion of UDP vs TCP, I recommend reading this article:
 [UDP vs. TCP](http://gafferongames.com/networking-for-game-programmers/udp-vs-tcp/)

+## Troubleshooting

+### JSON::GeneratorError
+Your application is probably attempting to log data that is not encoded in a valid way.
+When this happens, Ruby's standard JSON library will raise an exception.
+You may be able to overcome this by swapping out a different JSON encoder such as Oj.
+Use the [oj_mimic_json](https://github.com/ohler55/oj_mimic_json) gem to use Oj for JSON generation.

+### No logs getting sent on Heroku
+Heroku recommends installing the [rails_12factor](https://github.com/heroku/rails_12factor) so that logs get sent to STDOUT.
+Unfortunately, this overrides LogStashLogger, preventing logs from being sent to their configured destination.
+The solution is to remove `rails_12factor` from your Gemfile.

 ## Breaking changes